ssitkowx/CubeIdeTemplate/README.md

 This is where external libraries and environment-dependent code are stored, but not hardware-dependent.

 # IV.
 Configuration:
+- Atollic TrueSTUDIO® for STM32, Built on Eclipse Neon.1a.
+Version 9.3.1,
 - Generate hal libraries from CubeMx,
 - Add files, folders and libraries to the 'AtollicTemplate' project.

 # V. Builidng:
 - Open a project gui and build a project.

+# VI.
+Builidng:
+- Exclude 'main' from the build logic project.